Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - parsing <<<<----Correct

 Q6.
-Which code uses the correct JSON syntax to encode the key/value pari shown?
+Which code uses the correct JSON syntax to encode the key/value pair shown?
 ```
 accountNum: '000605802'
 ```